Theme

 What appears notable

-Based on the repository materials, the main point of interest is the combination of a small model footprint, multilingual coverage, streaming-style real-time orientation, and CPU-friendly usage.
+Based on the repository materials, what readers may want to notice is the combination of a small model footprint, multilingual coverage, streaming-style real-time orientation, and CPU-friendly usage.

 Before using